-Full time apprentices will typically spend 18-months on-programme working towards the occupational standard, with a minimum of 20% off-the-job training.
-As a minimum, apprentices must require and spend 12-months on-programme.
+Full time apprentices will typically spend 18-months on-programme working towards the occupational standard.
+The apprentice must spend at least 12 months on-programme and complete the required amount of off-the-job training in line with the apprenticeship funding rules.

 The EPA should only start once the pre-requisite gateway requirements for EPA have been met and they can be evidenced to an EPAO.
 The employer must be satisfied that the apprentice is consistently working at or above the level set out in the occupational standard.
 The apprentice must have complied a portfolio of evidence, which will underpin the interview.
-In addition, apprentices without English and mathematics at level 2 must achieve this level prior to taking their EPA.
+In addition, apprentices must have achieved English and mathematics qualifications in line with the apprenticeship funding rules.